mistivia/ezlive/README.md

 # WARNING

-The Docker and Windows binary builds were done on my laptop.
+The Docker build was done on my laptop.
 While I promise I have no malicious intent, this does not guarantee that my build environment is secure, so is the build target.
 If you truly care about your privacy and security, please make sure to build from source yourself.

 # Docker Usage